Awarded 91 points and Highly Recommended status by Decanter in their May 2019 "Weekday Wines" (see blue link below).

 The winery and vineyards were originally owned and run by the Cecil and Christine De Loach.
 In 2003, the family run Burgundian estate Jean-Claude Boisset purchased De Loach and brought the focus back to the estate's original high quality winemaking philosophy, with specific emphasis on small lot winemaking, particularly of Pinot Noir from the Russian River Valley.
 The winery's 17-acre estate vineyard has been completely restored and converted to organic and biodynamic viticulture, a tradition upheld by many foremost Burgundian vineyards.
 The De Loach estate vineyards are certified organic by CCOF.

 The juice was fermented in a combination of stainless steel tanks (40%) and French oak barrels (60%), of which 10% were new.
 The barrel-fermented portion of wine was aged for nine months and achieved full malolactic conversion.
-These techniques contributed to an intricately layered and delicately nuanced wine.
+These techniques contributed to a wellbalanced wine with bright acidity and a rich, round mouthfeel.

-Beautifully pale straw yellow in colour, the nose of this Chardonnay immediately entices you with its rich aromas of key lime, white peach and baked apple pie.
-It shines in spritzy, vibrant acidity that supports a medium-bodied frame of lemon zest, kumquat and plenty of length, dotted in touches of nutmeg.
+This wine is pale straw yellow in colour, the nose of this Chardonnay immediately entices you with its rich aromas of vanilla and baked apple pie.
+It is lively with vibrant acidity that supports a medium-bodied frame of lemon marmalade and plenty of length, with touches of nutmeg.